Being a blood donor

 Blood donor tips.

 I took her advice; it had scared me too.
-Ten years passed with me strictly avoiding the vampires.
+Ten years passed with me strictly avoiding the requests for donations.
 Then I went to train as a DC in Chicago; drawing blood was a normal part of our education in the USA.
 I couldn’t even prick the arm initially, let alone the vein but eventually got on top of my torment.

 I passed the course, could do a tolerably good draw and have not done it once since.